Motor Vehicle Accident FAQs

 - What does the tort threshold mean?

-In Massachusetts, the no fault laws prevent you from making a claim for damages (such as pain and suffering) against the party responsible for causing a car accident unless you meet the tort threshold.
+In Massachusetts, the no-fault laws prevent you from making a claim for damages (such as pain and suffering) against the party responsible for causing a car accident unless you meet the tort threshold.
 You meet this threshold when you suffer a broken bone, an injury that causes a disfiguring scar, a permanent eye injury, permanent hearing damage, or have medical bills that total more than $2,000.
 If you meet this threshold, you may make a personal injury or tort claim against the person who caused the crash.

 - What must I prove to hold someone responsible for my car accident damages?

 In order to recover pain and suffering and other compensation from the person who injured you, you will need to prove that the other party was legally at fault for the accident.
-This means proving that he or she was negligent and that the negligence led to injury.
-Typically, you can prove negligence by showing that the other driver broke some safety law (such as by breaking the speed limit) or you can prove negligence by showing that a hypothetical reasonable driver would have been more careful than the driver who caused the accident.
+This means proving that he or she was negligent and that the negligence led to an injury.
+Typically, you can prove negligence by showing that the other driver broke some safety law (such as by breaking the speed limit) or you can prove negligence by showing that a hypothetically reasonable driver would have been more careful than the driver who caused the accident.